The spin measurement of MAXI J1348-630 using the Insight-HXMT data: Discussion

 \subsection{The Truncation Radius in Inner Disk}

 This paper reports the analysis of data from the first outburst of MAXI J1638-430 observed by \textit{Insight-HXMT} in 2019.
 Spectra are fitted using a series of reflection models $\mathtt{relxill}$.
 The relevant basic parameters of this black hole transient source are obtained, see Table~\ref{tab:2}.
 The Fe K$\alpha$ fitting method is based on that the inner radius of the accretion disk extends to the ISCO, i.e. $R_{\mathrm{in}}=R_{\mathrm{ISCO}}$, and that the innermost accretion disk is not fully ionized.
 The canonical evolution of the accretion disk tells us that the disk will have been truncated in the LHS and would extend to the ISCO radius when it evolves into the HSS and the IMS.
 In order to test this phenomenon, we also made another fitting by fixing the spin parameter at the maximum value 0.998, and letting the radius of inner disk fit freely in the reflection model $\mathtt{relxillCp}$, see Table~\ref{tab:3}.
 However, the results show that the radius of the disk ($R_{\mathrm{in}}$) increases with time, which seems to be an anomalous behavior (Figure~\ref{fig:table3}).
 This result may be unphysical.
 A number of papers have used the blackbody-like flux as the true flux of the accretion disk, and from which the inner radius of the disk was inferred \citep{millerProminentAccretionDisk2006,zhaoEstimatingBlackHole2021}.
 In the model $\mathtt{diskbb}$, $N_{\mathrm{disk}}$ is the normalization: $N_{\mathrm{disk}}=(R_{\mathrm{in}}/D_{10})^{2}\times \mathrm{cos\theta}$ \citep{kubotaEvidenceBlackHole1998}, where $R_{\mathrm{in}}$ is the apparent inner disk radius in units of km.
 Therefore, we calculated disk contribution using $\mathtt{cflux}$ function from XSPEC component to check the flux in 2-20 keV of $\mathtt{diskbb}$ component.
 In Table~\ref{tab:4}, we list the fraction of the disk component for all these spectra.
 It can be seen that the disk component was dominant during SIMS and HSS.
-We also plotted the relationship between the disk luminosity ($L$) and inner the inner disk color temperature ($T_{\mathrm{in}}$), see Figure~\ref{fig:LT}. $L$ is proportional to $T_{\mathrm{in}}^{\ 4.917}$ and $T_{\mathrm{in}}^{\ 4.512}$ for Model 4 and Model 5 in SIMS and HSS, respectively, consistent with $L\propto T_{\mathrm{in}}^{\ 4}$ \citep{makishimaSimultaneousXrayOptical1986}.
-For the HIMS, the trend is perpendicular to this relation.
-This can lead to an apparent decrease in the disk radius \citep{dunnGlobalStudyBehaviour2011}.
 As defined in \citet{kubotaEvidenceBlackHole1998}, the realistic inner disk radius is $r_{\mathrm{in}}=\xi\cdot f^{2}\cdot R_{\mathrm{in}}$, where $\xi$ is a correction factor for the stress-free inner boundary condition and $f\sim 1.7-2.0$ is the color correction factor.
 It seems that the higher $f$ in the HIMS explains the anomalously low values of $R_{\mathrm{in}}$ \citep{dunnGlobalStudyBehaviour2011}.
-Overall, the average inner radius of the six spectra is $R_{\mathrm{in}}=2.31\pm0.66$ and we believe that $R_{\mathrm{in}}$ have reached the ISCO in all six spectra.
+Overall, the average inner radius of the six spectra is $R_{\mathrm{in}}=2.31\pm0.66$ leads us to believe that $R_{\mathrm{in}}$ have reached the ISCO in all six spectra.